moor_generator package has some options that control how the

 Selectableclass contains its own methods to convert it to a

 Future, the two later methods only exist for backwards compatibility.
 When this flag is enabled, moor won’t write them at all.
-This will be the only option in moor 3.0
+This flag is enabled by default in moor 3.0, but it can still be disabled.

 skip_verification_code: Generated tables contain a significant chunk of code to verify integrity of inserted data and report detailed errors when the integrity is violated.
 If you’re only using inserts with SQL, or don’t need this functionality, enabling this flag can help to reduce the amount generated code.